Singapore (island): Geography

 On a straight line, the island measures approximately 55 km from east to west and 28 km from north to south, with 201 km of coastline.
 The highest point of Singapore is Bukit Timah Hill, which is made up of igneous rock and granite and is 163.63 m high.
 Hills and valleys of sedimentary rock dominate the northwest, while the eastern region consists of sandy and flatter land.

 Since 1822, there have been land reclamation works, first by the British, who then controlled the island as a colony.
 Since independence, the contemporary government of Singapore has continued to increase the size of the island, having increased the area of the main island from 580 km2 in the 1960s to 710 km2 today.
 A further 200 km2 of land is also expected to be added to the main island.

 Extreme points

-The northernmost of Singapore island is Sembawang.
+The northernmost of Singapore is Sembawang.
 The westernmost and southernmost points are at Tuas.
 The easternmost is Changi Bay.